Pomax/BezierInfo-2/components/sections/bsplines/content.en-GB.md

 Which, honestly, doesn't tell us all that much.
 All we can see is that a point on a B-Spline curve is defined as "a mix of all the control points, weighted somehow", where the weighting is achieved through the *N(...)* function, subscripted with an obvious parameter `i`, which comes from our summation, and some magical parameter `k`.
 So we need to know two things: 1. what does N(t) do, and 2. what is that `k`?
 Let's cover both, in reverse order.

 The parameter `k` represents the "knot interval" over which a section of curve is defined.
-As we learned earlier, a B-Spline curve is itself an interpoliation of curves, and we can treat each transition where a control point starts or tops influencing the total curvature as a "knot on the curve".
+As we learned earlier, a B-Spline curve is itself an interpoliation of curves, and we can treat each transition where a control point starts or stops influencing the total curvature as a "knot on the curve".
 Doing so for a degree `d` B-Spline with `n` control point gives us `d + n + 1` knots, defining `d + n` intervals along the curve, and it is these intervals that the above `k` subscript to the N() function applies to.

 Then the N() function itself.
 What does it look like?